hatchjaw/jacktrip-teensy/README.md

 ## Notes

-### Jacktrip protocol (Hub mode)

 - A TCP handshake is used to exchange UDP ports between client and server.
   - Client starts to send UDP packets, the server uses the header to initialize jack parameters.
   - That's it; it's really simple.

-## More Notes
 - Sending audio from the server to Teensy, and back to the server, results in occasional dropouts; These appear to be delays, either in Teensy sending a UDP buffer, or in the JackTripServer receiving it.